-The Iguazu Waterfalls are among the most amazing waterfalls on the planet.
+Iguazu Waterfalls are among the most amazing waterfalls on the planet.
 Do not underestimate the time you need here – allow at least 1/2 day for the Brazilian side and at minimum a full day for the Argentina side.
 These falls are spread between the Brazil and Argentina border and extend up the Rio Iguacu several miles.
 The only similar waterfalls in comparison are Victoria Falls on the Zambezi River between Zambia and Zimbabwe.
 The massive Victoria Falls are more or less oriented in a straight line while the Iguacu Falls are at different levels and heights.

 Foz do Iguacu is a mid sized city located closest to the falls on the Brazil side.
 It is about a 16 hour bus ride from Sao Paulo and there are a number of companies offering this trip.
 The main bus terminal to reach Foz do Iguacu in Sao Paulo is located at the Tiete Terminal located at the Tiete metro stop on the blue line.
 There are many bus companies located in this terminal offering many different trips to many destinations in Brazil – however, there are just a few companies here that offer service to Foz do Iguacu.

 Foz do Iguacu is located in a subtropical climate with hot and humid summers and moderate winters (May through August).
-For reference, we visited during late June – definitely not the height of tourism season!
+For reference, we visited during late June – definitely not the height of tourism season.
 Rainfall totals are spread out fairly evenly throughout the year.
 September and October are also good times to visit as there are less tourists.

 There are a number of hotels within Foz do Iguacu but only a few hostels.
 One hostel we highly recommend is Hostel Bambu located several blocks from the main Av.
 Brazil at Edmundo de Barros, 621.
 This hostel also has another location on the Argentina side.
-The staff is incredibly helpful and friendly – wired and wireless Internet (sporadically working) is available as well as a small shallow pool, a very nice bar, a kitchen, old weight equipment and laundry facilities.
+The staff is incredibly helpful and friendly – wireless internet (sporadically working) is available as well as a small shallow pool, a very nice bar, a kitchen, old weight equipment and laundry facilities.
 A small breakfast is included in the price; this hostel is small with several dorm rooms as well as several private rooms.

 One nice feature of staying here are their organized trips – especially the one to the Argentine side of the Iguacu Falls.
 It can be fairly time consuming to arrange public transportation to this side of the falls with several border crossing.
 If you are planning to make this trip in a day, we highly recommend using this hostel’s tour service.
 Hostel Bambu is within easy walking distance of a plethora of restaurants and shopping.
 The staff are very knowledgeable about the local attractions, restaurants and transportation.
-For more information visit: www.hostelbambu.com

 The Brazil side of Iguacu Falls can be seen fairly easily by using public transportation and will take about 30-35 minutes to reach the park entrance from the main part of the city.
 The primary bus terminal (called the Urban Terminal) is located near the intersection of Av.
 JK and Av.
 Republica Argentina – about a 20-25 minute brisk walk from the Hostel Bambu (as mentioned above).
 There are also several bus stops located near the hostel and around town.
 Enter the front of the buses and pay the fees to the attendant (unlike many bus systems there is a specific person on hand to give change).